quanterall/HaskellMaterials/basics/03-type-classes.md

 #### `do`-notation

 Haskell has special syntax support for dealing with these contexts we call monads: `do`-notation.
-In our example above we are calling `getEnv` to get an environmentValue and then subsequently outputting that value on the screen with `putStrLn`.
+In our example above we are calling `getEnv` to get an environment value and then subsequently outputting that value on the screen with `putStrLn`.
 In order to support a imperative-like interface to these concepts Haskell includes this alternative (and very popular) syntax: